 There was so much closet space that we were able to fully unpack (summer and winter clothes) and put everything away.
 (We used the large sauna in our room for storage.)

 At breakfast, Harish, in the kitchen, made us the eggs we wanted (even using our poacher!) as well as porridge.
 They even made us French Toast the way we like it.
-Alesandra took care of us with Francesco's guidance in the dining room.
-Alesandra in the breakfast restaurant and Enzo in the kitchen were a delightful couple to get to know.
+Alessandra took care of us with Francesco's guidance in the dining room.
+Alessandra in the breakfast restaurant and Enzo in the kitchen were a delightful couple to get to know.

 The hotel had an adequate gym and a wonderfully heated pool.
 We started doing laps, and it was really good exercise.
 The pool area had a large outdoor Jacuzzi that was set a temperature we could enjoy.
 So, when our private Jacuzzi was being repaired, we enjoyed the main one.